pre10Ding/google-homepage/README.md

 # google-homepage
 Quick project to practice CSS, HTML and Git.
-Making a page that looks like the Google homepage.
+Making a page that looks like the Google homepage, but has no function.